Crassula cultrata L.

-Crassula cultrata is a somewhat branched, succulent shrub, up to 32 inches (80 cm) tall, with woody, usually erect branches up to 0.4 inch (1 cm) in diameter towards the base.
-The leaves are in opposite pairs, often yellowish green with reddish margins, becoming reddish brown.
-The inflorescence is an elongated thyrse made up of one terminal and a number of smaller heads in side branches, of many, loosely clustered flowers atop a up to 1 foot (30 cm) long peduncle.
-The individual flowers are tiny and yellowish green.
+Crassula cultrata is a succulent shrub with woody branches and fleshy leaves arranged in opposite pairs.
+It grows up to 32 inches (80 cm) tall.
+The stems are usually erect and up to 0.4 inches (1 cm) in diameter.
+Leaves are usually yellowish-green with reddish margins, becoming reddish-brown.
+The inflorescence is an elongated thyrse made up of one terminal and several smaller heads on side branches of many loosely clustered flowers atop an up to 1 foot (30 cm) long peduncle.
+The individual flowers are tiny and yellowish-green.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.